 With the COVID-19 lockdown in full swing, our routines are on pause.
-A daily cocktail hour is a great way to transition from work to play – if you’re working from home – or to simply relieve any anxiety you may be experiencing due to the pandemic.
+A daily happy hour at home is a great way to transition from work to play – if you’re still working – or to simply relieve any anxiety you may be experiencing due to the pandemic.

 Below, three bartenders share what sundowner snacks and drinks they’ve been making at home, so you can make them too.